Computation of optimal linear strong stability preserving methods via adaptive spectral transformations of Poisson-Charlier measures: Polar forms and Kraaijevanger's algorithm

 \section{Polar forms and Kraaijevanger's algorithm}

-Polar forms (or blossoms) for polynomials \cite{ramshaw} are crucial tools in various mathematical areas \cite{aithaddou1,aithaddou2,aithaddou3,aithaddou4}.
+Polar forms (or blossoms) for polynomials \cite{ramshaw} are compelling tools in various mathematical areas \cite{aithaddou1,aithaddou2,aithaddou3,aithaddou4}.
 They will prove helpful, even essential, at several places in this work.
-In the present section, after a brief reminder of their definition, we will use them to describe the algorithm proposed by Kraaijevanger \cite{kraaPoly} for computing the optimal threshold factors.
+In the present section, after a brief reminder of their definition, we will use them to give a simple description of the algorithm proposed by Kraaijevanger \cite{kraaPoly} for computing the optimal threshold factors.

 {\bf{Notation: }}Throughout the article, for any real number $x$ and any non-negative integer $k$, $x^{[k]}$ will stand for $x$ repeated $k$ times.